ecommerce

 Customers

 You can segment customers as you wish and show them unique versions of your shop front, including specialized order flow, coupons, and discounts.
-Magento has an “Instant Purchase” option, where the platform will use the customer’s saved information to make checking out quick and easy.
+The system has an “Instant Purchase” option, where the platform will use the customer’s saved information to make checking out quick and easy.
 The platform is optimized for tablets and smartphones, so customers can shop wherever they are.

 Orders

-Magento provides complete inventory and stock management across physical, “pop up,” online, and other stores.
+Adobe Commerce provides complete inventory and stock management across physical, “pop up,” online, and other stores.
 This is supported by full replenishment, reordering, and order tracking.

 Promotions and Marketing

-Magento provides complete promotion and pricing features including coupon codes and discounts.
+Adobe Commerce provides complete promotion and pricing features including coupon codes and discounts.
 It lets you build customer loyalty programs to encourage repeat purchases and brand awareness.
 You can also create product bundles and cross sell or upsell.

-Magento provides newsletter and email management to let customers know about special offers and promotions.
+It also provides newsletter and email management to let customers know about special offers and promotions.

 Reporting